FileDigest Full Public Context

 We use attribution and analytics data to understand which pages and campaigns lead to signup, successful document jobs, and checkout intent.

 We do not sell uploaded documents.
 We do not intentionally train foundation models on user-uploaded files as part of the FileDigest service.
+Document conversion runs on the deterministic open-source Docling engine rather than a proprietary model, so there is no model that learns from your files.

 ## Processors